opf/openproject/docs/development/concepts/application-architecture/README.md

 3. The rendered response is returned to the Browser and Angular is initialized globally once in [`frontend/src/main.ts`](https://github.com/opf/openproject/blob/dev/frontend/src/main.ts#L48-L49).

-4. A global service, the [`DynamicBootstrapper`](https://github.com/opf/openproject/blob/dev/frontend/src/app/globals/dynamic-bootstrapper.ts), looks for elligible components to bootstrap in the rendered template and forces the global angular application to bootstrap this component.
+4. A global service, the [`DynamicBootstrapper`](https://github.com/opf/openproject/blob/dev/frontend/src/app/globals/dynamic-bootstrapper.ts), looks for eligible components to bootstrap in the rendered template and forces the global angular application to bootstrap this component.
 This may result in many dom-separated components in the page to be bootstrapped by Angular for dynamic content.

 5. This triggers the [`FormConfigurationComponent`](https://github.com/opf/openproject/blob/dev/frontend/src/app/modules/admin/types/type-form-configuration.component.ts) to be initialized and allows the application to include a highly dynamic component (drag & drop organization of attributes) to be used on an admin form that otherwise has no connection to Angular.